gameqube963741/kaggle/README.md

 ## Kaggle Competitions
--includes different kaggle competitions that I did
+-includes different kaggle competitions that I participated in